hledwards33/python-template_v1/README.md

 * [Additional Documentation](#additional-documentation)

 ## Repository Usage
-This repository provides a framework to standardise the scripting on financial models in python.
+This repository provides a framework to standardise the scripting of financial models in python.
 Within this framework models can be run in chain, recursively or individually.